umalabs/correlated-authorization/README.md

 &nbsp;6.&nbsp;compare AS-RO url with the iss claim from resource_claims_token &nbsp;7.&nbsp;verify the identity_claims_token signature
 &nbsp;8.&nbsp;extract permission_ticket_hash claim from identity_claims_token
-&nbsp;9.&nbsp;compare permission_ticket_hash vs. Base64URL-Encode(SHA256(permission_ticket))</dd></dl>
+&nbsp;9.&nbsp;compare permission_ticket_hash vs. Base64URL-Encode(SHA256(permission_ticket))
+&nbsp;10.&nbsp;evaluate the remaining identity claims</dd></dl>
 8. After a trust assessment, it is positive, the AS-RO returns RPT and optionally a refresh token.
 9. With the valid RPT the client tries to access the resource_uri to get or post data.
 10. The RS validates the RPT; it is valid, the RS allows access to the protected resource.

-&emsp;The centralized AS-RqP policy verifies the provenance of the resource claims token in order to issue the identity claims token.
-The centralized AS-RO policy verifies the provenance of the identity claims token in order to issue the requesting party token.
-The final authorization decision is made at the resource server by an Attribute-Based Access Control (ABAC) system, as it is shown in Figure&nbsp;5.
+&emsp;The centralized AS-RqP policy verifies the provenance of the resource claims in order to issue the identity claims token.
+The centralized AS-RO policy verifies the provenance of the identity claims in order to issue the requesting party token.
+The authorization decisions are made at the resource owner's authorization server and the requesting party's authorization server using an Attribute-Based Access Control (ABAC) system, which is shown in Figure&nbsp;5.

 ![Attribute-Based Access Control](./images/attribute-based-access-control.svg)